The ultimate Home Assistant beginner’s guide

-Start off by reading these two articles.
-Knowing what exactly Home Assistant can and can’t do will help you make the decision whether it is what you are looking for.
+I recommend starting with reading these two articles.
+Knowing exactly what Home Assistant can and can’t do will help you make the decision whether it is what you are looking for.
 The second article is recommended because you will find many brand names in the Home Assistant communities, which could lead to some confusion.

-As you’ve returned to this page I’m going to assume that you’ve decided to go with Home Assistant for your home automation.
+As you’ve returned to this page, I’m going to assume that you’ve decided to go with Home Assistant for your home automation.
 Good choice!
-To get your project started you’re going to want to buy a Raspberry Pi.
+To get your project started, you will want to buy a Raspberry Pi.
 I’ve got a detailed comparison of the different models ready for you.
 The reason I suggest a Raspberry Pi is that it is far and away the easiest way of getting started for absolute beginners and has great support from developers.

 Setting up Home Assistant